Introduction: Tailgate Coffee Table

 Have an old tailgate laying around?
-Have an empty space in you apartment/house that needs to be filled?
+Have an empty space in you home, apartment, garage, man cave, etc. that needs to be filled?
 Want to make something any car nut will love?
 If you answered yes to any of these then the tailgate coffee table is for you!

-Back story: two years of rebuilding an old truck has left me with lots of spare parts, in this case an old tailgate that was well past its prime.
-Using this as well as other spare angle iron and ply wood I was able to create the center piece of my living room.
+Back story: after more than two years of work rebuilding an old truck I have been left with lots of spare parts, in this case an old tailgate that was well past its prime.
+Using my tailgate (any brand and model year will work; best bet if you don't have one is to check out your local junk or scrap yard) as well as other spare iron and ply wood I was able to create a new center piece for my living room.
 Hope you enjoy.

 What you will need:

 -1/4 inch sheet metal